Anyhelper/questions-clustering/docs/kaggle/datasets/Python_Questions_from_Stack_Overflow.rst

 6. **Cluster computation: scipy.cluster**
       Now that we computed our metric we can use hierarchical clustering to compute the clusters, hierarchy.linkage from scipy

 And that's how you go from the raw question data to your final clusters.
-You can check-out the kernels on kaggle to see the output at (kaggle.com)[the kernel fork page]
+You can check-out the kernels on kaggle to see the output at [kaggle.com](the kernel fork page)